Bass Trombone

 Previously, Zachary served as the Lecturer of Brass at the Hong Kong Academy for Performing Arts (HKAPA) and Adjunct Professor of Trombone and Euphonium at Hong Kong University.
 He has also held full-time positions as Principal Bass Trombone of the Malaysian Philharmonic Orchestra and the Jacksonville Symphony.
 Additionally, Zachary has taught at the National University of Singapore's Yong Siew Toh Conservatory of Music.

 Zachary is a passionate educator and has been a regular guest lecturer and performer globally.
-He has been in residence at the Louvre Museum in Paris, the Sibelius Academy in Helsinki, as well as numerous venues in the United States, Brazil, Canada, China, England, Hong Kong, Japan, Korea, Malaysia, Singapore, Thailand, and Mexico.
+He has been in residence at the Louvre Museum in Paris, the Sibelius Academy in Helsinki, and numerous venues in the United States, Brazil, Canada, China, England, Hong Kong, Japan, Korea, Malaysia, Singapore, Thailand, and Mexico.
 Zachary was invited as a guest artist at the 2010 International Trombone Festival in Austin, Texas, and was invited once again to the 2013 International Trombone Festival in Columbus, Georgia.

-In 2016, Zachary premiered Sheridan Seyfried’s Concerto for bass trombone and orchestra with the US Army Orchestra in Washington D.C., conducted by Colonel Timothy Holtan.
+In 2016, Zachary premiered Sheridan Seyfried's Concerto for bass trombone and orchestra with the U.S. Army Orchestra in Washington, D.C., conducted by Colonel Timothy Holtan.

-Zachary has also recorded on four newly released albums, including The Canadian Brass’s “Echo, The Glory of Gabrieli,” the Houston Symphony’s DVD collaboration with NASA celebrating the advent of High Definition Hubble Telescope images set to the music of Gustav Holst’s “The Planets” suite, culminating in a live performance on tour to New York’s Carnegie Hall, and Dvorak’s 7th and 8th Symphonies with the Malaysian Philharmonic and Claus Peter Flor.
-Zachary has also performed in China with the Canadian Brass on Hunan TV’s Chinese New Year show for over half a billion viewers.
+Zachary has also recorded on four newly released albums, including Canadian Brass's Echo: The Glory of Gabrieli, the Houston Symphony's DVD collaboration with NASA celebrating the advent of high-definition Hubble Space Telescope images set to the music of Gustav Holst's The Planets suite, culminating in a live performance on tour to New York's Carnegie Hall, and Dvořák's 7th and 8th Symphonies with the Malaysian Philharmonic Orchestra and Claus Peter Flor.
+Zachary has also performed in China with Canadian Brass on Hunan TV's Chinese New Year show for over half a billion viewers.

 Upcoming events